36 Chowringhee Lane: Legacy

-Prior to 36 Chowringhee Lane, film makers in India did not consider English to be a viable choice of language for feature films.
+Prior to 36 Chowringhee Lane, filmmakers in India did not consider English to be a viable choice of language for feature films.
 After it, there has been a thin but steady stream of such films, including Sen's Mr. and Mrs. Iyer and 15 Park Avenue.

 In popular culture

 The title of the film has become symbolic of the city of Kolkata, particularly its cuisine.
 A Bangalore restaurant is called 36 Chowringhee Lane.
 A fast-food chain in Delhi is called 34 Chowringhee Lane.

 Awards

 The film has been nominated for and won the following awards since its release: